-- it's been developed and will be delivered by internationally acclaimed, leading positive psychology expert, Professor Lea Waters and her team
+- been developed and will be delivered by internationally acclaimed, leading positive psychology expert, Professor Lea Waters and her team

-- it's scientifically based, tried and tested
+- been scientifically based, tried and tested

-- help prevent and address mental and emotional health issues; and because
+- help prevent and address mental and emotional health issues;

-- we want everyone at Marsden to thrive!
+and because we want everyone at Marsden to thrive!

 Visible Wellbeing™ has been well tested, across primary, secondary and Year 1-13 co-ed and single sex schools in government and independent systems in North America, Asia, Australia and the Middle East.

-According to two decades of research a student who has high levels of wellbeing is also likely to have better physical health, better social relationships, more optimism for the future and higher academic performance.
+According to two decades of research, a student who has high levels of wellbeing is also likely to have better physical health, better social relationships, more optimism for the future and higher academic performance.

 It also has a positive impact on a student’s life well into adult life, with longitudinal research showing that wellbeing in the teen years impacts employment, earning capacity, relationship satisfaction and the likelihood of volunteering in one’s 30s and 40s.